Turtle and Coastal Conservation in Zanzibar

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation.
 Your accommodation is covered by your Program Fee and includes the Wednesday night before your Thursday program orientation.
 If you are travelling in Tanzania prior to your volunteer program, we can arrange for you to be picked up in Zanzibar on your start date.

 Orientation is hosted by our local team at the volunteer accommodation.
-Orientation begins on the Thursday morning after your chosen start date.
+Orientation begins on the Wednesday afternoon and/or the Thursday morning after your chosen start date.
 Orientation covers everything you need to know for your volunteer program in Zanzibar – an introduction to Zanzibar, Zanzibar customs, rules and expectations, language lessons (Kiunguja), safety, travel opportunities in Zanzibar, and an introduction to your project and placement.
 The orientation will also give you a chance to meet other volunteers.

 Volunteer schedule example

 On the first day of the volunteering placement, you will be escorted to the project by our local staff and introduced to the staff at the placement you will be working with.